pyconll/pyconll/docs/starting.rst

 Overview
 ----------------------------------

 ``pyconll`` is a low level wrapper around the CoNLL-U format.
-Getting started should be straight forward using a python 3 environment.
-This document will explain how to quickly get started loading and manipulating CoNLL-U files using this format.
-This document will go through a typical end-to-end example.
+This document explains how to quickly get started loading and manipulating CoNLL-U files within ``pyconll``, and will go through a typical end-to-end scenario.

 To install the library simply run, ``pip install pyconll``.
 This is all you need to start using the library on your local python enlistment.

 Loading CoNLL-U
 ----------------------------------

-The first thing that needs to be done is load a CoNLL-U resource. ``pyconll`` allows for loading of resources of different kinds, such as files, network files, strings, and ``Sentence`` iterables.
-More specific information can be found in the load module documentation.
-Below is the typical example of loading a file on the local computer
+To start, a CoNLL-U resource must be loaded, and ``pyconll`` can load from files, urls, and strings.
+Specific API information can be found in the # TODO:LINK load module documentation.
+Below is a typical example of loading a file on the local computer.

 .. code:: python